kora-projects/kora-docs/mkdocs/blog/en/virtual-thread-first.md

 ---

-## What "Virtual Threads First" means architecturally
+## What "Virtual Threads First" means architecturally { #virtual-threads-first-architecturally }

 For Kora, virtual threads are more than a performance option.
 They shape API design.